Redwood Coast Airport Microgrid

 Representatives lined up to cut the ribbon at the end of our Grand Opening ceremony on June 22.
 Congratulations and thank you to everyone who made this milestone a reality!

-The microgrid includes:
+The microgrid highlights:

-• 250 kW net metered system to offset daily electricity usage at the airport
+• 300 kW net metered system to offset daily electricity usage at the airport

-• 2.3 megawatt solar photovoltaic array feeds wholesale electricity directly into the grid
+• 2.2 megawatt solar photovoltaic array feeds wholesale electricity directly into the grid

-• 7 acres of land leased from the County of Humboldt
+• 7 acres of land leased from the County of Humboldt using a novel approach to deliver renewable energy in lieu of a lease fee.

 • Electric vehicle charging stations capable of demand response